Until Death Comes

 Until Death Comes is the debut album by Frida Hyvönen.
-The album was recorded at Stockholm's Atlantis Studios and released by Swedish label Licking Fingers in 2005, American label Secretly Canadian in 2006 and Australian label Chapter Music in 2007.
+The album was recorded at Atlantis Studios in Stockholm and released by Swedish label Licking Fingers in 2005, American label Secretly Canadian in 2006 and Australian label Chapter Music in 2007.

 The album received generally favorable reviews.
-According to Allmusic, "There's nothing particularly new or even original about Hyvönen's music, but she has a kind of naïve wisdom that comes through in her lack of pretense and complication and makes her very likable, and makes Until Death Comes a very compelling album, its strength lying in its plainness and truth."
+According to AllMusic, "There's nothing particularly new or even original about Hyvönen's music, but she has a kind of naïve wisdom that comes through in her lack of pretense and complication and makes her very likable, and makes Until Death Comes a very compelling album, its strength lying in its plainness and truth."